dokulabs/helm/README.md

 helm install doku dokulabs/doku
 ```

+> **NOTE**: As Doku does not have a built-in visualization UI yet, it is preferred that you set up the `observabilityPlatform` configuration within the [values.yaml](./charts/doku/values.yaml) file.
+Doing so enables visualization of the LLM Observability data processed by Doku using an external observability platform.

 ## Getting Started post Installation

 After the Doku chart is successfully deployed to your Kubernetes cluster, you'll need to generate an API key that can be used by the Dokumetry SDKs to authenticate requests to the Doku platform.